 At Khalsa Primary School it is our overall aim to ensure that all the children in the school are safe.
-We will achieve this by making staff aware of their responsibilities to protect the children in their care and to work alongside other agencies to fulfil their duties in accordance with the Children Act 1989, Keeping Children Safe in Education (September 2020) and based on the 5 outcomes of Every Child Matters (2004).
+We will achieve this by making staff aware of their responsibilities to protect the children in their care and to work alongside other agencies to fulfil their duties in accordance with the Children Act 1989, Keeping Children Safe in Education (2023).
 Safeguarding all the children in our care is a first priority for Khalsa Primary and we follow rigorous vetting and appointment procedures to ensure all children are safe.

-This policy draws on all relevant publications including 'Keeping Children Safe in Education' (September 2020), 'Safeguarding Children: Safer Recruitment and Selection in Education', 'Dealing with Allegations of Abuse against Teachers and other staff' and guidance from the NSPCC.
+This policy draws on all relevant publications including 'Keeping Children Safe in Education' (2023), 'Safeguarding Children: Safer Recruitment and Selection in Education', 'Dealing with

+Allegations of Abuse against Teachers and other staff' and guidance from the NSPCC.
 Other policies which should be read alongside this policy are the school's health and safety policy, attendance policy, behaviour policy, physical restraint policy, e-safety, whistleblowing policy and statement of procedures for dealing with allegations of abuse against staff.